Swap Out Sugary Drinks

 It's easier to find added sugars

-For the first time in 20 years, the Food & Drug Administration has updated nutrition labels.
+For the first time in more than 20 years, the Food & Drug Administration has updated nutrition labels.
 One of the biggest changes is that the new labels show the amount of added sugars in a food.
 Natural sugars are found in whole foods (for example, sugar that naturally occurs in milk and fruit) while food manufacturers put in added sugar such As corn syrup when a product is made.
 It's recommended that no more than 10% of total daily calories come from added sugar.